NordPool/public-intraday-api-net-example/readme.md

-﻿# Nord Pool Intraday API .NET Example Code #
+# Nord Pool Intraday API .NET Example Code #

-This repository contains a .NET 6 Windows Forms example application for interaction with Nord Pool Intraday Trading platform.
+This repository contains a .NET 8 Console example application for interaction with Nord Pool Intraday Trading platform.
 The respective documentation is located at [our Development Portal](https://developers.nordpoolgroup.com/v1.0/docs/id-introduction).

 This sample application uses .NET data objects published in [.NET API library](https://github.com/NordPool/public-intraday-net-api)

+There is also sample Java application available at [https://github.com/NordPool/public-intraday-api](https://github.com/NordPool/public-intraday-api).

 ## Disclaimer ##

 We offer the client code examples to aid the development against Nord Pool's API at no warranty whatsoever.
 Clients are solely responsible for separately testing and ensuring that interaction with Nord Pool works according to their own standards.

-## Update 02/2022 ##

-* Please note that former console-based example application is now deprecated.
-From now you should use **WinFormsExample** as described below.
-* Example Application now requires .NET 6.
-If you have not support for .NET 6. in your Visual Studio, install developer SDK from (https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
+Example application requires .NET 8.
+If you have not support for .NET 8. in your Visual Studio, install developer SDK from (https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

-## Using the example ##
+## Building ##

-Example application can be opened with solution file: **NPS.ID.PublicApi.Client.WinFormsExample.sln** which is found in repository root.
+Example application can be opened with solution file: [NPS.ID.PublicApi.DotNet.Client.sln](NPS.ID.PublicApi.DotNet.Client.sln) which is found in repository root.

 Example application requires, that you have cloned [.NET API library](https://github.com/NordPool/public-intraday-net-api) to your filesystem besides to this example app.
 Your local repository configuration can be for example:
 ```